shmuhammadd/NaijaSenti/README.md

 ## The solution - what are we doing?

+We take the first step to break this digital divide by creating open-resouce langauge resources for Sentiment Analysis in the three language supported by Lacuna.
+We are developing the following resources:

+ * Large Scale Twitter Corpus for Igbo, Hausa and Yoruba that can be use for any other downstream NLP task

+ * The first large scale manually annotated Twitter Sentiment Corpus for Igbo, Hausa and Yoruba

+ * The first large scale manually annotated sentiment lexicon for Igbo, Hausa and Yoruba.

+ * The first large scale manually annoatted hate speech lexicon for Igbo, Hausa and Yoruba.

+# Who we are?

-We are open community of academics, researchers, students, ml-engineeers, and NLP ethusiastics with passion for Hausa natural language processing.
-We aim to democratize Hausa-NLP by developing Hausa language resourcesd, promotes Hausa natural language processing research, and collaboration among relevant stakeholders.
+HausaNLP is an open source community of academics, researchers, students, ml-engineeers, and NLP ethusiastics with passion for Hausa natural language processing.

+The team involved in this project are:

 ## How can you get involved?